Karina Canellakis: Biography

 In March 2018, Canellakis first guest-conducted the Radio Filharmonisch Orkest (RFO), with concerts in Utrecht and Amsterdam.
-On the basis of this series of concerts, in May 2018, the RFO announced the appointment of Canellakis as its next chief conductor, effective with the 2019-2020 season, with an initial contract of 4 years.
+On the basis of this series of concerts, in May 2018, the RFO announced the appointment of Canellakis as its next chief conductor, effective with the 2019–2020 season, with an initial contract of 4 years.
 This appointment marks Canellakis' first orchestral post.
 She is the first female conductor to be named chief conductor of the RFO, and the first female conductor to be named chief conductor of any Dutch orchestra.
 In September 2021, the RFO announced the extension of Canellakis' contract as its chief conductor through July 2027.
+In April 2025, the RFO announced a further extension of Canellakis' contract as its chief conductor through August 2031.
+With the RFO, Canellakis has made commercial recordings for Deutsche Grammophon and for PENTATONE.

 In December 2018, Canellakis conducted the annual Nobel Prize concert with the Royal Stockholm Philharmonic Orchestra, the first female conductor to do so.
-In April 2019, the RSO Berlin announced the appointment of Canellakis as its next principal guest conductor, the first female conductor named to the post, effective with the 2019-2020 season.
+In April 2019, the RSO Berlin announced the appointment of Canellakis as its next principal guest conductor, the first female conductor named to the post, effective with the 2019–2020 season.
 On 19 July 2019, Canellakis became the first female conductor to conduct the First Night of The Proms, at the Royal Albert Hall (London).
 In April 2020, the London Philharmonic Orchestra (LPO) announced the appointment of Canellakis as its new principal guest conductor, the first female conductor named to the post, effective September 2020, following her first guest-conducting appearance with the LPO in October 2018.
+She stood down as principal guest conductor of the RSO Berlin at the close of the 2022–2023 season.
+In February 2024, the LPO announced the extension of Canellakis' contract as principal guest conductor for an additional three years.

+Canellakis and her family reside in The Netherlands.